menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ossineke is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ossineke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ossineke is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Ossineke who work in sales jobs (13.70%), healthcare suport services (13.15%), and healthcare (10.68%).

 Also of interest is that Ossineke has more people living here who work in computers and math than 95% of the places in the US.